quasarstream/PHP-FFmpeg-video-streaming/README.md

     ->setMasterPlaylist('/var/www/stream/live-master-manifest.m3u8')
     ->live('http://YOUR-WEBSITE.COM/live-stream/out.m3u8');
 ```
-**NOTE:** In the HLS streaming method, do not forget that you should pass the master playlist to your player.
+**NOTE:** In the HLS streaming method, you should pass the master playlist to your player.
+So you should upload the master manifest to your server as well as other files.

+Please see **[FFmpeg Protocols Documentation](https://ffmpeg.org/ffmpeg-protocols.html)** for more information.

 ### Conversion
 You can convert your stream to a file or to another stream protocols.
 You should pass a manifest of a stream to the `open` method: